MyPureCloud/developer-center-blog/source/2021-11-12-2021-Event-Streaming-In-Action/index.md

 3. **Limited generalization for to subscribing topics**.
 When subscribing to topics, you must explicitly know the id of the Genesys Cloud object you are listening to events on.
 For example, to subscribe to events associated with multiple queues, you must explicitly subscribe to each individual queues.
 This can be painful to do and their is no mechanism to say subscribe to tell the notification service to subscribe to events from all queues.

-In addition to the limitations above, you need also need to manage to and respect the Genesys Cloud rate-limits associated with the Notification service.
+In addition to the limitations above, you need also need to manage to and respect the following Genesys Cloud rate-limits associated with the Notification service Websockets implementation:

 1. **Channels remain active for 24 hours**.
 To maintain a channel for longer than 24 hours, resubscribe to topics.